 Processing Sales mana Other development Subject Size of the company/the organization Indicator Information about the companies/the organizations; conditions of the professional work Adaptation Please check the terms for the groups of employees Indications For companies/organizations owning spatially separated firms/branches it is difficult to define precisely the terms of reference for all cases.
 Therefore, it is left to the graduates which figures they think to be appropriate.
 It is possible, too, to think of a solution as shown in the Employer Questionnaire Question 1 to 3.
-Check Please check the plausibility of the figures · Standard; please carry out classifications; more detailed correlation analysis between size of company/organization and especially professional success, use of qualifications and requirements.
-Is often used in similar form. ny employees are working for the company/the organization you work for?
-Number of employees Number of university graduates employed Number of university graduates in the subject area Z employed Number of university graduates in the subject Z from the University of XY employed CHEERS D9 Please es are work stimate, to the best of your ability, the approximate number of people who ing in approx. a. the location where you currently work. approx. LLL b. the entire organisation if there is more than one location.
+Check Please check the plausibility of the figures Data analysis Standard; please carry out classifications; more detailed correlation analysis between size of company/organization and especially professional success, use of qualifications and requirements.
+34 How mar Is often used in similar form. ny employees are working for the company/the organization you work for? n't know the exact number, please estimate. ıı you us Number of employees Number of university graduates employed Number of university graduates in the subject area Z employed Number of university graduates in the subject Z from the University of XY employed CHEERS D9 Please e are work stimate, to the best of your ability, the approximate number of people who ing in approx. a. the location where you currently work. approx. b. the entire organisation if there is more than one location.

 Subject Working time

 Indicator Adaptation Employment situation No

-Indications Up to now, all questions could also be answered by the independent businessman/woman/self-employed persons, but that is not possible for this question and some following ones.
-We propose to include for these questions the item "Not applicable, I am an independent businessman/woman/self-employed" instead of "filtering" this group and asking them special questions which could not be answered by the other graduates.
-However, should you enter any questions in your study which only can be answered by independent businessman/woman/self-employed persons, then probably a filter guidance would be more useful.
+Indications

-· Standard; in order to be able to analyse income, it is useful to distinguish between the full-time and the part-time employees
+Data analysis Standard; in order to be able to analyse income, it is useful to distinguish between the full-time and the part-time employees

-Other surveys s AAU graduate surveys; CHEERS C10/C11 and D7
+Other surveys AAU graduate surveys; CHEERS C10/C11 and D7

 35 Are you employed full-time?

 1 Yes

-2 No, I am er nployed part-time
+2 No Lamer nployed part-time

-3 Not applica ble, I have my own business/I am self-employed
+3 Not applica ıble, I have my own business/I am self-employed

-Or (CHEER D7 How ma (S) ny hours per week are you working on average?
+Or (CHEER (S)

+ny hours per week are you working on average?
 Multiple reply possible

+Working hours

-Working hours per week
+per week

-Contract hours of my major assignment
+ш с Contract hours of my major assignment

-LLL A Additional working hours of my major assignment (paid and unpaid overtime)
+LLLL A Additional working hours of my major assignment (paid and unpaid overtime)

 LLLL V Vorking hours on other assignments (second occupation, side jobs, etc.)

-ЦЦЦ Т Total working hours (incl. self-employment)
+ЦЦЦ Т Cotal working hours (incl. self-employment)

 36 Are you the superior of other employees?

+1 No

-No Yes
+2 Yes

-Subject Management duties Indicator Criterion for professional success Adaptation No Indications The number of persons for whom graduates are responsible or whom they have to supervise ("span of supervision") may also be understood an indicator for the professional position achieved.
-See indications Question 37.
-Check Please check the plausibility of the statements with the "open" statements of the graduates for the Question 38 as well as the figures concerning the size of the company/the organization Data analysis Standard; please carry out more detailed correlation analysis with the remaining criteria for professional success, the individual characteristics the duration of studies, etc.; therefore probably used as additional Break-Variable Other surveys AAU studies the following management and leadership levels characterize your onal position?
-1 Top/senior management (board of directors, general manager, etc.) 2 Average ma Average management (head of department, local manager, etc.) 3 Lower mana Lower management (group leader, etc.) 4 No manage No management tasks at all 5 Other 6 Not applical Not applicable, I have my own business/I am self-employed
+Subject Management duties Indicator Criterion for professional success Adaptation No Indications The number of persons for whom graduates are responsible or whom they have to supervise ("span of supervision") may also be understood as an indicator for the professional position achieved.
+See indications for Question 37.
+Check Please check the plausibility of the statements with the "open" statements of the graduates for the Question 38 as well as the figures concerning the size of the company/the organization Data analysis Standard; please carry out more detailed correlation analysis with the remaining criteria for professional success, the individual characteristics the duration of studies, etc.; therefore probably used as additional Break-Variable Other surveys AAU studies f the following management and leadership levels characterize your onal position?
+1 Top/senior management (board of directors, general manager, etc.) 2 Average ma anagement (head of department, local manager, etc.) 3 Lower man Lower management (group leader, etc.) 4 No manage ement tasks at all 5 Other Other 6 Not applica Not applicable, I have my own business/I am self-employed